Praj-17/Advance-MCQ-Generator/readme.md

 ### Deployed Reference

-**Why Bother Setting up the envirnoment when you have a deployed Reference?😊**
+**Why Bother Setting up the environment when you have a deployed Reference?😊**

-*Note that both streamlit and FASTAPI use a Free-tier version of Render(A popular cloud-infra platform), hence it spins-down with inactivity and might take upto a minute to load both of the following pages*
+*Note that both Streamlit and FASTAPI use a Free-tier version of Render (a popular cloud-infra platform), hence it spins down with inactivity and might take up to a minute to load both of the following pages*

-- [Streamlit Dashboard](https://advance-question-generator-streamlit.onrender.com) - Presents a functioning streamlit dashboard providing all the above mentioned functionlity and features
+- [Streamlit Dashboard](https://advance-question-generator-streamlit.onrender.com) - Presents a functioning Streamlit dashboard providing all the above mentioned functionality and features

 ![Streamlit Dashboard Image](src/Gallery/ "Optional Title")

 - [API Reference](https://advance-question-generator-fastapi.onrender.com) - Presents a FASTAPI interface where you can use the endpoints.
 Find the [Swagger-UI](https://advance-question-generator-fastapi.onrender.com/docs#/) here for the deployed reference here

 ![FASTAPI interface Image](src/Gallery/fastapi.png "Optional Title")

 ### Prerequisites

 Before you begin, ensure you have met the following requirements: